 All fire and EMS departments are encouraged to participate in International Fire/EMS Safety and Health Week.
-The IAFC and NVFC will provide resources and tools to help your department focus on health and safety.
+The NVFC and IAFC provide resources and tools to help your department focus on health and safety.
 Check back in early 2015 for planning resources specific to the 2015 Safety and Health Week.
 Continue using resources from the 2014 event to make safety, health, and training a priority in your department all year long.

 Submit Your Resources, Stories, and Photos

 Click here to share your department’s safety and health resources, media coverage, activities you are planning for Safety and Health Week, and success stories from your department.

 As part of the 2014 Safety and Health Week, the IAFC hosted two free webinars.
 Click on the links below to view the recorded webinars:

 Presenters: Allan Rice, Executive Director, Alabama Fire College and Personnel Standards Commission and President, North American Fire Training Directors; Jeffrey Segal, Assistant Chief, Safety and Member Services, Baltimore City (MD) Fire Department

 This webinar takes a close look at how to keep firefighters safe during training drills – specifically, eliminating line-of-duty deaths altogether.
 Specific case studies will be examined, including a recent incident with the Baltimore City Fire Department.
 The goal is to focus on lessons learned from the incidents to prevent them from happening in the future.
 The North American Fire Training Directors’ new Rules of Engagement for Safe Fire Service Training will also be introduced.

 Implementing a Successful Training Program for Today’s Fire Service

 Presenters: Chief Jeff Cash, Cherryville (NC) Fire Department; Chief Jake Rhoades, Edmond (OK) Fire Department